Key Concepts Simplified

 7. Booting Process

-- Booting loads the operating system into memory, and there are two types:
+- Booting loads the operating system into memory, and there are two types:- Cold Booting: Powering on the system from an off state.

 - Warm Booting: Restarting the system without powering it off completely.